Summer Solstice – Celebration of the Sun

 The Summer Solstice celebrates the abundance of the earth, at a time when nature is ripe, flourishing with offerings of life.
 It’s a time to express gratitude for the life-giving sustenance the sun provides and all that it manifests.
-It is a dual celebration, honouring the light of the Sun, as well as the beginning of a new cycle of decreasing daylight as the sun begins its journey southward.
+It is a dual celebration, honoring the light of the Sun, as well as the beginning of a new cycle of decreasing daylight as the sun begins its journey southward.
 From now on the hours of sunlight will decrease each day, connecting us once again to the inner world.

 And at the same time that Nature is bursting an abundance of fruit, vegetables, flowers, and herbs, the same is happening to our inner worlds.
 Nature offers a wonderful reflection to our own lives, if only we learn to tune into its rhythms.
 Summer solstice is a time to experience the fullness of our own expressive and expansive selves, to reach our full potential and take outward action towards manifesting our dreams.
 Just as nature overflows in abundance, so can we, so Midsummer is a fertile time for raising our energies and receptivity to abundance.
 How can we do this?
 By doing something symbolic to honour and celebrate this time.

-In what ways can we celebrate and honour the Summer Solstice?
-Here are some ideas…
+In what ways can we celebrate and honor the Summer Solstice?
+Here are some ideas.

 Gather St. John’s Wort

-St John’s Wort is traditionally gathered on this day, so that it is fully embued with the power of the sun.
-Thought to bring peace and prosperity, it was cast into midsummer bonfires, and placed over the doors of houses and farm buildings for protection.
+St John’s Wort is traditionally gathered on this day so that it is fully imbued with the power of the sun.
+Thought to bring peace and prosperity, it was cast into midsummer bonfires and placed over the doors of houses and farm buildings for protection.

 Make a wish